Flint15/note-taking-app/README.md

 - **Preview Mode** - Toggle between edit and preview modes to see your Markdown rendered
 - **Smooth Animations** - (i hope so :) )

+### 💾 Privacy First

+All notes are stored **locally in your browser** using localStorage:

+- ✅ Your data stays on your device
+- ✅ No server uploads
+- ✅ Completely private

+**Important:** Export your notes regularly as they'll be lost if you clear browser data.

 ## Getting started

 ### Prerequisites